 100,000 miles: clutch, cooling system, timing belt

 The higher the annual mileage, the sooner those substantial maintenance costs arrive.
-Hence maintenance costs at 20,000 miles jump dramatically in year three, contrasted by a steeper drop between years three and four.
-The big hit comes in year five, when 39% of all maintenance costs occur in the average six-year lifecycle.
+Hence maintenance costs at 20,000 miles take a big hit in year three, but drop steeply in years three and four.
+The biggest hit comes in year five, when 39% of all maintenance costs occur in the average six-year lifecycle.

-Vincentric bases repair costs on the cost of a zero-deductible extended warranty that takes into account the manufacturer’s warranty.
+In terms of repair costs, Vincentric bases them on the cost of a zero-deductible extended warranty that takes into account the manufacturer's bumper-to-bumper warranty.
 Therefore, most vehicles start to incur repair costs in year three.
 That figure nearly triples by year six.

 So when you add up all eight cost factors, the average total costs of ownership (TCO) do not uniformly improve moving forward, but instead spike and drop.
 Check out the enclosed chart, which tracks average TCO for 15,000 miles and 20,000 miles per year for the 25 vehicles selected.

 For the vehicles in the 15,000-mile band, years three and six experience TCO spikes, while years two, four and five are cheaper to run.
 In the 20,000-mile band, the TCO spikes come in years three and five.

 What does it all mean to you?
 Should you then extend your fleet cycles accordingly and de-fleet before the big TCO hit?
 Remember, although the Vincentric data is based on a compilation of real-world data points, this is nonetheless a theoretical analysis, and there are many other external factors to consider.